 So the Orphanage of Love is in trouble.
 Big, costly trouble.
 How are those orphans going to raise all that money?
 It's simple: put on a show!
 We'll use the modest singing talents of the secretary corps, and we can put a stage in that old barn out back, and surely it won't be too hard to rig up a spotlight or two...

-Made popular by Judy Garland and Mickey Rooney in the 1930s, but a surprisingly resilient format.
-A possible subtrope of this may be putting on a show with no orphanage to save.
-E.G. Taxi did a whole show, in which, the main cast performed song and dance numbers.
+This trope was made popular by Judy Garland and Mickey Rooney in the 1930s, but saving the unfortunate through musical theater is a surprisingly resilient Stock Plot.
+Nothing like a show to bring out The Cast Showoff and showcase their lesser-known talents.
+It can even work when there's no orphanage to save, as Taxi demonstrated by giving a whole show, in which the main cast performed song and dance numbers.

 - Ciel and crew from Black Butler hire some actors to put on a play for a bunch of orphans (for publicity rather than money, they already have plenty of that).
 When the actors get delayed, guess who has to fill in the cast...

 - In Monster Musume, Miia and Rachnera help Ils Nineta the ninetailed fox put on a super sentai show to help draw visitors to the shrine where she works.
 Rachnee uses her webs to provide Ils with some Wire Fu and new clothes when she transforms, while Miia ends up playing the villain, much to her resentment.